 In order to evaluate changes in risk levels of individuals on post-release supervision (PRS), it is necessary to compare their risk scores at two critical points: when an individual began serving a sentence for imprisonment and upon discharge from post-release supervision (§(1)(d)).
-Probation uses the Level of Service/Case Management Inventory (LS/CMI) risk assessment tool in conjunction with a presentence investigation ordered by the court.
+Probation uses the Level of Service/Case Management Inventory (LS/CMI) risk assessment tool in conjunction with a presentence investigation (PSI) ordered by the court.
 Individuals are assessed at the beginning of their sentence of PRS and upon discharge.
-Below are the first and last risk assessment scores at time of sentence compared to final risk score at time of discharge (see Table 1).
+Of those individuals discharged this quarter, 85% had an LS/CMI during the PSI stage and 62% had an LS/CMI within ninety (90) days of discharge.
+Below are the risk assessment scores at PSI stage compared to risk assessment scores at time of discharge (see Table 1, which includes only individuals with more than one LSCMI score so that change scores could be calculated - per statutory considerations).

-Table 1 Average Change in Risk Assessment Score using the LS/CMI by Discharge Type, July through September 2024.
+Table 1 Average Change in Risk Assessment Score using the LS/CMI by Discharge Type, October through December 2024.